geraintpalmer/SAS-R/LabSheets/Week_02.md

         print 2 + 2

-        def MyFunc():
+        def myfunc():
             print 2 + 2

     No:

         print 2 + 2

-        def MyFunc():
+        def myfunc():
             print 2 + 2

     - Comments

     Comment well and comment often.
 In particular use the following convention for functions:

-        AFunc():
+        afunc():
         """
         Always start a function with a multiline comment to describe what it does.

         Arguments: List the arguments and what format they should be in.

         Output: List the expected output of the function.
         """

     As and when we see new topics on this course we will also discuss the corresponding conventions.

     Go back through your script and ensure that you have used the above convention.